theluckc/WilliamVitor/README.md

-# Hi, let me show to u a little more about me:
+# Hi, let me show to you a little more about me:

 Hello, My name is William Vitor, and i am a FULL-Stack developer.
 I work at Ainnovation with Infrastructure and developing.